ThatGabrieleC/python/website/content/02-introduction-to-python/175-running-code/50-exceptions.md

 try:
     int("a")
 except ValueError:
-    print("Oops, couldn't convert that value into an int!")
+    print("Oops, couldn\'t convert that value into an int!")

 print("Reached end of the program.")
 ```